A strongly cleansing shampoo for anyone suffering from seborrheic dermatitis.

 Now, in addition to the betaines and sulfate, this shampoo contains one other surfactant:

 - Coco-glucoside.
 A very gentle cleansing agent, one that’s called a non-ionic surfactant meaning it has no charge – no positive or negative ends.
-This makes it much more compatible to your skin.
-Alongside its sensitive skin friendliness, coco-glucoside also provides a long lasting foam that helps make this shampoo extremely easy to spread.
+This makes it much more compatible with your skin.
+Alongside its sensitive skin friendliness, coco-glucoside also provides a long-lasting foam that helps make this shampoo extremely easy to spread.